EXL/DigestService/doc/Settings.md

 * *bot.initialize* - Enable or disable bot initialization.

-    Note: This is a useful option for running the application without a VPN connection when Telegram blocked.
+    Note: This is a useful option for running and debugging the application without a VPN connection when Telegram blocked.

 * *bot.token* - Set bot token via environment variable.